 Google’s fourth Android O beta is here and it’s a tempting upgrade for Pixel and Pixel XL users.
 While there are certainly some new features and reasons to try it today, there are also reasons to avoid trying the Android 8.0 preview on the Google Pixel.

 The latest official software for Pixel phones is Android 7.1.2 Nougat.
 However, in an effort to test and improve what’s coming next, the developer preview and Android O beta is another option.
-On June 8th Google released the third beta, its most stable version yet.
+On July 24th Google released the fourth and final beta, its most stable version yet.

 Users with any of Google’s recent devices are eligible for the Android O beta.
 Here we’ll be sharing details on the Pixel update and if it’s worth installing.
 If you’re considering trying Android O read on for some of the benefits and downsides.

 While Android 7.1.1 and even 7.1.2 were small maintenance releases for Nougat, Android O is a much bigger update.
 It’s the next big software release and Google confirmed the version is Android 8.0, with the name likely being Oreo.

 With each new release, we learn more about what’s coming in Android O. The first beta was very bare-bones, a second preview was released on May 17th, and the third preview fixed over 100 bugs and problems.
 This week the fourth and final beta arrived, the release candidate to fix any outstanding bugs before releasing it to the public.
 Google states to expect its arrival around the end of summer.
 So late August or September.